timbitss/reflow-oven-controller/README.md

 The PID tuning process is outlined below:

 1. Power the Nucleo board using a USB connected to a PC or laptop.
-2. Place the 'hot' end of the thermocouple centered inside the oven.
+2. Place the 'hot' end of the thermocouple inside the oven.
 3. Turn the oven temperature knob to its maximum **bake** temperature.
 4. Run the real-time plotting script, [`plot_temp.py`] (plot_temp.py), and let the reflow process complete.
 5. Tune one or more PID parameters based on the system's response using the `reflow set` CLI command (see [Reflow Commands](#reflow-commands)).
 6. Repeat steps 3 and 4 until a reasonable reflow thermal profile is achieved.

 Once the PID tuning process is complete, the oven is ready for reflow applications.
-It is important to **keep a record of the final PID settings**, as they must be manually inputted again if the Nucleo board resets or powers off.
+The user should **keep a record of the final PID settings**, as they must be manually inputted again if the Nucleo board resets or powers off.

-<sup>1</sup> It is recommended to purchase a used toaster oven to save on costs.

 ## Command-line Interface
 Users may access the CLI using a serial terminal with the serial line configured for 115200 baud rate, 8 data bits, 1 stop bit, and no parity.